Friday, October 29, 2010

 Mrs. Mix It’s Pumpkin Pie Ingredients:

-1 Can of 32 oz Seasoned and spiced Easy Pumpkin Pie Mix
+1 Can of 32 oz Pumpkin Puree

 3 eggs.